modanhan/bullethellx-modding/docs/first_boss.md

-# Creating a First Boss
+# Create a First Boss

 In this section, we’ll create a simple boss, load it into the game, make a small change, and then hot-reload it to see the results.